partsnap/partsnap-cookiecutter-poetry/README.md

 ## Testspace Integration

 This template supports Testspace from the start.
-[Testspace PartSnap LLC](https://partsnap.testspace.com/) Make sure your project github repo is on our Testspace.
+[Testspace PartSnap LLC](https://partsnap.testspace.com/) Make sure your project github repository is on our Testspace.
 (Optional): Documenation in the README.md for Testspace badges on project creation is commented out by default and will have to be manually updated once you connect the new repoistory to Testspace.

 ## Useful Tutorials